Colon and Rectal Surgery

 - Reduced recovery period

-During laparoscopic colorectal surgery your surgeon at GI Surgical Specialists will use a laparoscope, a long, flexible tube equipped with a camera, light and other surgical instruments to view the inside of the colon or rectum.
+During colorectal surgery your surgeon at GI Surgical Specialists will use a laparoscope, a long, flexible tube equipped with a camera, light and other surgical instruments to view the inside of the colon or rectum.
 The surgeon will perform the entire colorectal procedure through three to five minor abdominal incisions while using the laparoscope as a guide.
-In certain conditions the surgeon will use a single incision technique, which is similar to laparoscopic surgery but uses only one incision through the belly button to access the colon and rectum.

 Schedule a Consultation for Colorectal Surgery

 If you have been advised to undergo surgery for your colorectal condition, the next step is to schedule an initial consultation with the minimally invasive surgical experts at GI Surgical Specialists.
-Patients in the Fort Myers, Naples and greater Southwest Florida areas should contact GI Surgical Specialists to schedule a colorectal surgery consultation with Dr. Denk.
+Patients in the Fort Myers, Naples and greater Southwest Florida areas should contact GI Surgical Specialists to schedule a colorectal surgery consultation with Dr. Denk or Dr. Siegal.